fz3hra/flutter_bmi_calculator/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Goal from CodeWithAndea
+Make BMI calculator and run the following tests:
+First test: when the input weight field is empty, the output BMI text field should be empty.
+Second test: when the input height field is empty, the output BMI text field should be empty.
+Third test: when both the weight and height fields are not empty, the BMI text field shows the correct value.